Suffolk Bank: End of the Suffolk System

 Although the Suffolk System was a great regulator of unsound banking practices, it lacked the ability to properly administer the total volume of banknote circulation.
 The Suffolk System regulated how many bank notes could be issued by country banks, but it was ineffective regulating the bank note circulation of the system.
 It has been considered a "good regulator of a bad system".
 In 1858 the Suffolk System ended and was later replaced by the advent of the Bank of Mutual Redemption.
 The Suffolk System's many good qualities could no longer outweigh the lack of their ability to increase note circulation.

 Although the Suffolk System was done away with by national legislation, the system of centralizing reserves among only a small number of banks developed into modem banking practice.
 The Suffolk System was responsible for creating strong banking techniques and in making smaller banks responsible for all of their banknotes issued.
 The system created a uniform currency throughout New England and most importantly the system help lead United States banking practices into what they are today.

+1865 restructuting

+Following passage of the National Bank Act of 1864, the Suffolk Bank was reorganized and renamed as the Suffolk National Bank on January 1, 1865, and continued to operate as a national bank until it merged in 1902 with the Washington National Bank to form the National Suffolk Bank which was liquidated in 1903.